Whether you like it or not, when you are applying for a science job, you

 Emulating the style of clothing that you will be expected to wear once you've joined the organisation has the important effect of communicating that you are a 'safe pair of hands'

 and 'one of us' as soon as the interviewer sees you for the first time.

 When you are getting your outfit ready, you should also

-ensure that is clean and free of all of those small blemishes - such as
+ensure that is clean and free of small blemishes such as:

 sure it looks neat but modern, and

-colouring it fresh for the interview if you usually dye it.
+colouring it freshly for the interview (if you dye it).

 It's well-documented that dressing

 smartly doesn't just help to give employers a more favourable view of your